There’s a commercial running in some markets at present that touts the power of radio advertising. It goes something like this:

 Not All Tech Tools are Created Equal

 For those companies that have tried Slack and Trello or some of the other collaboration tools on the market, they may have found that their employees’ teamwork still required improvement.
 While some offerings improve one or two parts of what makes collaborating with colleagues challenging, they’re hard pressed to impact them all.
-The tools from Vabotu are built to help solve this problem.
+The tools from Heycollab are built to help solve this problem.
 The simple and user-friendly platform centers around Team Workspaces, group chats where instant messaging and project work can happen and action items can be doled out and monitored.
 Users create public and private workspaces with their own task boards and media hub.
-Vabotu’s task boards enable tracking both your own assigned tasks and what each member of your team is tackling at the moment.
+Heycollab’s task boards enable tracking both your own assigned tasks and what each member of your team is tackling at the moment.

 Each workspace also has its own media library, which allows quick access to all the assets needed for the work being done in that space.
 Private workspaces can hold images and videos that are not intended for use by the full team.
 Workspaces are also equipped with a collaboration tool meant to simplify the feedback process by allowing users to make comments directly to designs and share them with the team.